Best Online Computer Science Programs in New Hampshire (2026)

 How does Computer Science pay in New Hampshire compare to other states?

-New Hampshire salaries are approximately 6.7% higher than the national average for computer science roles.
+New Hampshire offers competitive wages for computer science professionals, reflected in the state-specific Bureau of Labor Statistics median salaries shown below.
 This makes New Hampshire a strong choice for students looking to maximize their ROI after graduation.

 What is the primary licensing board for computer science in New Hampshire?